 Tau protein and amyloid beta 42 peptide test, Alzheimer disease biomarkers

-This test checks for proteins in the cerebrospinal fluid (CSF) to help doctors diagnose Alzheimer disease.
-It helps tell the difference between Alzheimer and other forms of dementia.
+This test checks for proteins in the cerebrospinal fluid (CSF) to help healthcare providers diagnose Alzheimer disease.
+It helps tell the difference between Alzheimer disease and other forms of dementia.
 CSF is the fluid surrounding your brain and spinal cord.
 A low level of a protein called beta amyloid and a high level of a protein called tau may be linked to Alzheimer disease.

 You may need this test if you have symptoms of Alzheimer disease.
-Alzheimer disease is a disease that causes changes in thinking and behavior.
+Alzheimer disease causes changes in thinking and behavior.
 Symptoms include:

 Changes in mood and personality